coutinhoa/ecommerce-app/README.md

 ## Usage

-1. Run the web application in the terminal:
+1. Run the databases, kafka and grpc in the terminal with docker:
 ```sh
  docker-compose up --build
 ```